Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: How to Evaluate Multimodal RAG

 \section{How to Evaluate Multimodal RAG}

-Evaluating any task is challenging.
-If there was a correct way to evaluate RAG, we would only need one metric.
-We offer two positions for evaluating multimodal RAG for quick diagnostics, and comprehensive system evaluation. \textbf{When we recommend reporting \claimscore and \citationscore, we \emph{always} recommend reporting Precision and Recall as they are fundamental, the F1 is derived.}
+We offer two recommendations for evaluating multimodal RAG.
+For quick diagnostics or compute-constrained settings, we recommend reference-based \claimscore and \citationscore as fast checks for factuality and grounding.
+For comprehensive evaluation, we recommend collection-based \claimscore and \citationscore, which avoid the limitations of surface-level and sentence-level metrics shown above.
+ROUGE and BERTScore remain reasonable proxies when high-quality references exist, and RAGAS Faithfulness and ALCE Claim Recall closely mirror components of \mirage.
+Evaluating answer relevance, as RAGAS Answer Relevance does (although not perfectly), also remains important. \textbf{For \mirage, we recommend reporting Precision and Recall alongside F1, as they are fundamental; the F1 is derived.}

-\paragraph{Quick or Constrained} As mentioned above, the evaluation of predictions against multimodal sources can be computationally expensive, leading to significantly higher wall-clock time than the reference-based metrics.
-So, for performing quick diagnostics or evaluating in a compute constrained setting, we recommend evaluating multimodal RAG with ROUGE, BERTScore, \claimscore (ref), and \citationscore (ref).
-These metrics provide an effective balance between efficiency and interpretability: ROUGE and BERTScore offer fast, surface-level checks; \claimscore and \citationscore extend this with claim level reasoning, while avoiding the cost of multimodal inference.
-Together, they enable a lightweight evaluation of system behavior, ideal for iterative development or rapid benchmarking under limited compute budgets.

-\paragraph{Comprehensive Evaluation} When performing a comprehensive evaluation, it is important to assess predictions against the sources rather than the references.
-We recommend evaluating with ROUGE, BERTScore, \claimscore (col), \citationscore (col), and \ragas-Faithfulness.
-This combination of surface-level, claim-level, and citation-level metrics provides a holistic, yet granular, view of system quality, capturing not only the quality of information but also how accurately it is grounded in the retrieved sources.